 1541 (1st December)

 Francis Dereham and Thomas Culpeper were tried for treason at Guildhall.
-Both men pleaded guilty and were sentenced to death.
+Dereham for having led the Queen into a base life and Culpeper for adultery with the Queen.
+Culpeper pleaded guilty but Dereham protested his innocence.
+Both men were found guilty and were sentenced to death.

 1541 (10th December)

 Thomas Culpeper was executed by beheading and Francis Dereham was hung drawn and quartered.

 Many members of the Howard family were arrested and imprisoned.

 A Bill of Attainder against Kathryn Howard was brought before parliament.